 - Summer controllable load is equal to the energy used by approximately 30,000 homes.

-- More than 46,000 air conditioners on Dakota Electric’s system are on load management.
+- Approximately 48,000 air conditioners on Dakota Electric’s system are on load management.

 *Controllable is the estimated amount of load that can be “shut off” when demand reaches peak levels.
 It varies daily due to conditions.

 Dakota Electric Association delivers approximately $4 million in conservation programs that include: